karimarous/Getting_started_with_Terraform_and_AWS_FR/lab20/README.md

 instance_type = "t3.micro"
 instance_name = "karim-ec2"
 ```
-1.9 Delete outputs.tf that exist in the root directory
+1.9 Delete **outputs.tf** that exist in the root directory

-1.10 Run the following command initalize the initialize the module
+1.10 Run the following command to install the module
 ```
 terraform init
 ```